BDC Hamburger Icon

 • Which team members are carrying out each task

 Under Gantt’s theory, tasks should be kept small.
-For example, instead of saying “publish article” to signify an entire project, you should break up the larger task into its individual components — such as research, write, edit and, finally, publish.
+For example, instead of saying “publish article” to signify an entire project, you should break up the larger task into its individual components, such as research, write, edit and, finally, publish.

 Did You Know?Did you know

-It is important to assess how many people will be required to successfully complete a project.
-This involves determining the necessary human resources, skills and expertise needed for each task or phase of the project.
+• Allocation of time and resources: It is essential to assess the number of people required to successfully complete a project.
+This process involves determining the necessary human resources, skills and expertise for each task or project phase.
+By identifying resource requirements, project managers can allocate personnel effectively to ensure that the right people are available at the right time.

 TipBottom line